Carcuis/dap-breakpoints.nvim/README.md

 # dap-breakpoints.nvim

-`dap-breakpoints.nvim` is a lua plugin for Neovim to help manage breakpoints, create advanced breakpoints using `vim.ui.input`, and display breakpoint properties virtual text with [nvim-dap](https://github.com/mfussenegger/nvim-dap).
+`dap-breakpoints.nvim` is a Lua plugin for Neovim that helps manage breakpoints, create advanced breakpoints using `vim.ui.input`, and display breakpoint properties as virtual text with [nvim-dap](https://github.com/mfussenegger/nvim-dap).

 - [Requirements](#requirements)
 - [Setup](#setup)